Adaptive Cruise Control with Sensor Fusion

 In the following results for the classical ACC system, the:

 Middle plot shows the relative distance between the ego vehicle and lead car.

 Bottom plot shows the ego vehicle acceleration.

 In this example, the raw data from the Tracking and Sensor Fusion system is used for ACC design without post-processing.
 You can expect to see some 'spikes' (middle plot) due to the uncertainties in the sensor model especially when another car cuts into or leaves the ego vehicle lane.

 To view the simulation results, use the following command.

 In the first 11 seconds, the lead car is far ahead of the ego vehicle (middle plot).
-The ego vehicle accelerates and reaches the driver-set velocity V_set (top plot).
+The ego vehicle accelerates and reaches the velocity set by the driver (top plot).

 Another car becomes the lead car from 11 to 20 seconds when the car cuts into the ego vehicle lane (middle plot).
 When the distance between the lead car and the ego vehicle is large (11-15 seconds), the ego vehicle still travels at the driver-set velocity.
 When the distance becomes small (15-20 seconds), the ego vehicle decelerates to maintain a safe distance from the lead car (top plot).